Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 In addition to the defenses mentioned above, many other defenses can be raised to drug charges.
 Your attorney will evaluate those defenses and advise you of the potential merit they may have.
 Your attorney will outline the best defense you can raise at trial and will tell you whether that defense is strong or weak.
 It will then be up to you to decide whether you want to take your case to trial.

 How a Lubbock Drug Lawyer Can Help

 Do not trust your trial to an inexperienced attorney.
-The Lubbock drug defense lawyers at Hamilton, Hull & Byrd have years of experience persuading juries to return verdicts of not guilty.
-To make an appointment with a respected trial lawyer, call Hamilton, Hull & Byrd today.
+The Lubbock drug defense lawyers at Texas Criminal Defense Group have years of experience persuading juries to return verdicts of not guilty.
+To make an appointment with a respected trial lawyer, call Texas Criminal Defense Group today.